grounded042/websites/README.md

 The post cover image is expected to be wdith of 800px and height of 267px max.
 This corresponds to a ratio of 3:2.

-TODO: change the one script to only work for post images

 For logo and site images, there is a script for them too.

-TODO: write a script for logo and site cover.

-800, 1200, 1600, 2400, 3200, 4000